loki4j/loki-logback-appender/docs/docus/docs/apacheclient.md

 Setting|Default|Description
 -------|-------|-----------
-http.maxConnections|1|Maximum number of HTTP connections to keep in the pool http.connectionKeepAliveMs|120000|A duration of time in milliseconds which the connection can be safely kept idle for later reuse.
+http.maxConnections|1|Maximum number of HTTP connections to keep in the pool http.connectionKeepAliveMs|120000|A duration of time in milliseconds in which the connection can be safely kept idle for later reuse.
 This value should not be greater than `server.http-idle-timeout` in your Loki config